 The Bachelor of Nursing (Graduate Entry) is offered by the College of Nursing and Health Sciences.

-The Bachelor of Nursing (Graduate Entry) is an accelerated program for candidates who hold an approved degree in an area other than nursing or a degree in nursing that does not lead to registration with the Nursing and Midwifery Board of Australia (NMBA).
+The Bachelor of Nursing (Graduate Entry) is a 108-unit program for which 36 units of block credit is automatically granted on the basis of completion of a prior bachelors degree in an area other than nursing or a bachelors degree in nursing that does not lead to registration with the Nursing and Midwifery Board of Australia (NMBA).

-Students who successfully complete 72 units of study will be granted the award of Bachelor of Nursing (Graduate Entry) and be eligible for registration as a nurse with the Nursing and Midwifery Board of Australia (NMBA)
+Students who successfully complete 72 units of study will be granted the award of Bachelor of Nursing and be eligible to apply for registration as a Registered Nurse with the Nursing and Midwifery Board of Australia (NMBA)

 Professional experience placement is required to demonstrate the achievement of the Nursing and Midwifery Board of Australia (NMBA) Registered nurse standards for practice.

 Enrolment in the honours program may be offered to a student who has completed the Bachelor of Nursing and meets certain academic criteria and subject to the College being able to provide appropriate resources and staff to supervise the program of study.